-The old insulation in the walls, like fiberglass, doesn’t need to be removed from the walls either before the installation.
-Now if there is cellulose in the walls, the crews will likely remove as much of that as possible before injecting the foam.
+The old insulation in the walls, like fiberglass, doesn’t need to be removed before the installation.
+Now, if there is cellulose in the walls, the crews will likely remove as much of that as possible before injecting the foam.
 This is done to ensure the injection foam fills all of the nooks and crannies in the wall.

 The type of siding a home has can change the installation process.

 A home that has aluminum or vinyl siding requires a piece of the siding to be removed all around the home so a hole can be drilled into each stud cavity.
 The injection foam is mixed in the trailer and runs through a hose with a nozzle to the exterior.
 The nozzle is placed inside the hole so the foam can be pumped inside the cavity.

 Once the foam insulation is then injected into each stud cavity, the holes are filled with a Styrofoam plug, and the siding is replaced.

 Smaller holes are drilled through the mortar joints between every stud so the foam can be injected.
 When the cavities are full, the holes are re-mortared.

 Lastly, the wood siding process is a little different and a little trickier.

 If the siding can be removed, then the same process for vinyl and aluminum is followed.
 In the case where the siding can’t be removed, holes must be drilled through the wood siding.
 After the foam has been injected, the holes are filled with wood plugs.

 Spray Foam Insulation Installation Process